Recent Graduates

 Information about Crystal Ashinhurst

 I became interested in studying the mind and behavior (clinical psychology) in my third year of high school.
 I took a college class at a community college and enjoyed it.
 I chose psychology even though I did not know exactly what course I wanted.
-As a member of MESA (Mathematics, Engineering, Science, Achievement), I had already looked at New Mexico Tech many times.
+As a member of MESA, I had already looked at New Mexico Tech many times.
 NMT seemed different and more focused on learning than other colleges in New Mexico.
 Also, NMT allowed students to get many scholarships in addition to receiving the Lottery Scholarship.
-The quality of education for the low cost of attendance was just too good to pass up.
+The quality of education for the low cost of attendance was too good to pass up.

 The psychology office at NMT was very small, but for that reason it was also very friendly.
 I could count on seeing the same familiar faces in all of my psychology classes.
-I was able to quickly build friendship with my professors.
-The professors were also very able to go to.
-I felt free to go to their offices anytime I happened to be walking through Cramer Hall.
+I was able to quickly build friendships with my professors.
 My first semester included Experimental Psychology with good hands-on labs.
-We measured our own blind spots, tested whether a person could tell that they were being watched, and took Miracle Fruit tablets to experience taste change.
-I was able to join a research project that started with just myself and one other student.
-We meet with our professor during the summer to eat cup ramen in the psychology office break room.
-By the time I graduated, our research got published and my name was on it!.
-I performed brain surgery on mice, and spent more hours than I could count sitting in front of a machine that slices thin layers of frozen tissue samples.
-Also, your peers tend to become really mistrustful about your opinion of them as soon as they find out you’re a psychology student.
-You can probably have some fun with that fact if you anticipate it.
+We measured our own blind spots, tested whether a person could tell they were being watched, and took Miracle Fruit tablets to experience taste change.
+I joined a research project that started with just myself and one other student.
+By the time I graduated, our research got published and my name was on it.
+I performed brain surgery on mice and spent many hours slicing frozen tissue samples.
+Also, your peers tend to become mistrustful about your opinion of them as soon as they find out you're a psychology student.
+You can have some fun with that if you anticipate it.

-NMT gave me a philosophy towards learning, and the role of research that has never stopped to be relevant.
-I’m now in a program that shows the importance of research in continuing the profession.
-Being up to date on the latest studies in the field of counseling psychology is an important.
-It allows you to select the best treatment approaches possible to serve your guest.
+NMT gave me a philosophy towards learning and the role of research that has never stopped being relevant.
+Being up to date on the latest studies in counseling psychology is important.
+It allows you to select the best treatment approaches possible.
 There is an important link between research and clinical practice.
-NMT helped me learn to go through and value scientific studies.
+NMT helped me learn to value scientific studies.

 Question 4.
-What would you say to someone considering pursuing psychology at NMT to help make up
+What would you say to someone considering psychology at NMT?

-NMT is a great place to go if you want to be a part of a familiar and very intelligent community.
-The psychology office is very welcoming and will equip you to succeed in whatever path you choose in this different field.
-I hope you don’t mind small towns, though.
+NMT is a great place to go if you want to be part of a familiar and intelligent community.
+The psychology office is very welcoming and will equip you to succeed in whatever path you choose.
+I hope you don't mind small towns, though.